alaanasssar/directory-tree-php-to-html/README.md

 add_shortcode( 'file-tree', 'file_tree_func' );
 </pre>

-* how to use
+* How to use
-open your edtor and insert this code
+open your wordpress eidtor and insert this code

 <pre>
 [file-tree json="your json code here"][/file-tree]